AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 2. **Person cards to be more visible for longer texts:** Currently, Person fields truncates long text fields (i.e., Name, Phone Number, Email, Address).
 For example, if the name exceeds a certain length, it will be truncated with a "...".
 It shall be updated in future iterations to be able to display the whole text field by using a scrolling mechanic to see the whole text field for all fields (Name, Phone Number, Email, Address, Tags).
 3. **Standardise error messages for commands that use Index referencing:** Currently, commands that use index referencing do not return the same error message for different cases of index errors.
 Invalid cases include: out of bounds for addressbook, non-positive integers, non-integers.
 We plan to standardise the index error messages to the different cases of invalid index accordingly.
 4. **Improve search commands**: `find` command currently uses an OR operator to search. (i.e. `find John Mary` will return contacts with names `John`, `Mary`, and `John Mary`, but `John Mary` does not appear as the first contact). `find` shall be updated to return results where the first contact is the most relevant contact (i.e Names with `John Mary`) followed by other contacts.
+5. **Allow user to copy from display**: Currently, the display does not allow users to copy text from the display.
+This may cause inconvenience or introduce delays for journalists who may want to copy text from the display.
+We plan to introduce support for copying for ease of use.